javiereguiluz/easybook/UPGRADE.md

 </div>
 ```

-You can tweak the previous design creating a `figure.twig` template in your own theme.
-If you want to maintain the previous no-decoration design, just create in your book the template `Resources/Templates/figure.twig` with the following content:
+You can tweak the previous design creating a `figure.twig` template in your
+own theme.
+If you want to maintain the previous no-decoration design, just
+create in your book the template `Resources/Templates/figure.twig` with the
+following content:

 ```jinja
 {{ item.content }}
 ```

-6. **Tables are now decorated with their own Twig template**:
+### 6. Tables are now decorated with their own Twig template ###

 ```jinja
 <div class="table">